ee-jackson/wytham-hawthorn/docs/project-notebook.md

 ## 2021-08-06 Friday
 ### EJ at Wytham
-* Second day counting fruits
+* Second day counting fruits for 1st survey
   * visited trees in the Eastern part of the woods which I did not reach yesterday

 ## 2021-08-05 Thursday
 ### EJ at Wytham
-* First day counting fruits
+* First day counting fruits for 1st survey
   * tried to visit all focal trees in one day but was unsuccessful
   * might be quicker the next time around as I won't need to choose branches
   * large variation in the amount of fruit on each tree, the sample size for some will be small